Anorov/cloudflare-scrape/README.md

 print scraper.get("http://somesite.com").text # => "<!DOCTYPE html><html><head>..."
 ```

+That's it.
+Any requests made from this session object to websites protected by Cloudflare anti-bot will be handled automatically.
+Websites not using Cloudflare will be treated normally.
+You don't need to configure or call anything further, and you can effectively treat all websites as if they're not protected with anything.

 You use cloudflare-scrape exactly the same way you use Requests.
+Just instead of calling `requests.get()` or `requests.post()`, you call `scraper.get()` or `scraper.post()`.
 Consult [Requests' documentation](http://docs.python-requests.org/en/latest/user/quickstart/) for more information.

+## Existing requests sessions

 This module is implemented as an adapter, so you can also mount it to an existing requests.Session object if you wish.